Challenging Improper Titling and Indexing Decisions

 An improper titling decision can have devastating and long-lasting consequences for a service member.
-MJA often receives phone calls from veterans who were titled on active duty despite never being punished and receiving an honorable discharge.
+MJA often receives phone calls from veterans who were titled on active duty for offenses which did not result in punishment and who later received an honorable discharge.

 MJA has successfully helped veterans who were improperly titled get their records corrected.
 Contact our military defense lawyers now at (843) 773-5501 to learn more.